duzyn/tufte-markdown/sample-handout.md

 # Sidenotes: Footnotes and Marginal Notes

-One of the most distinctive features of Tufte's style is his extensive use of sidenotes.\sidenote(This is a sidenote.)
+One of the most distinctive features of Tufte's style is his extensive use of sidenotes.!sidenote(This is a sidenote.)
 Sidenotes are like footnotes, except they don't force the reader to jump their eye to the bottom of the page, but instead display off to the side in the margin.
 Perhaps you have noticed their use in this document already.
 You are